pwang30/pwang30.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Power Systems at the [Technical University of Madrid (UPM)](https://www.upm.es/internacional), supervised by [Prof. Luis Badesa](https://badber.github.io/).
+I am a PhD candidate in Power Systems at the <a href="https://www.upm.es/internacional" target="_blank" style="text-decoration: none;">Technical University of Madrid (UPM)</a>, supervised by <a href="https://badber.github.io/" target="_blank" style="text-decoration: none;">Prof. Luis Badesa</a>.
 My doctoral research line is: Power system economics with stability guarantees and resilience enhancement.
-I received my master's and bachelor's degrees in Electrical Engineering from [Chongqing University of Posts and Telecommunications (CQUPT)](https://english.cqupt.edu.cn/), supervised by [Prof. Yiwei Ma](https://orcid.org/0000-0003-2803-1637).
+I received my master's and bachelor's degrees in Electrical Engineering from <a href="https://english.cqupt.edu.cn/" target="_blank" style="text-decoration: none;">Chongqing University of Posts and Telecommunications (CQUPT)</a>, supervised by <a href="https://orcid.org/0000-0003-2803-1637" target="_blank" style="text-decoration: none;">Prof. Yiwei Ma</a>.

 🔥News
 ======
 - **01.10.2024**.
 I am very excited to be a PhD student at Technical University of Madrid and conduct research on power systems.
 Hope everything goes well in the future!🎉
 - **22.09.2024**.
 I am honored to have a one-week internship at State Grid (Changping, Beijing).
-Thanks to [Dr. Xi](https://scholar.google.com/citations?hl=en&user=r6BeldgAAAAJ&view_op=list_works&sortby=pubdate) and your research team.
+Thanks to <a href="https://scholar.google.com/citations?hl=en&user=r6BeldgAAAAJ&view_op=list_works&sortby=pubdate" target="_blank" style="text-decoration: none;">Dr. Xi</a> and your research team.
 Here I had a great time and learned about the concepts of virtual power plants and power market.😁
 - **07.08.2024**.
-First time using Overleaf to translate my master's [thesis](https://doi.org/10.6084/m9.figshare.26508949.v2) into English.
+First time using Overleaf to translate my master's <a href="https://doi.org/10.6084/m9.figshare.26508949.v2" target="_blank" style="text-decoration: none;">thesis</a> into English.
 A good PRACTICE for how to use Overleaf！ Also a document to REMEMBER Lee.❤️

 📝Publications